dotj/dotj.github.io/content/blog/pupularity/index.md

 ---
-title: Post Three
+title: Pupularity
-date: "2019-10-01"
+date: "2018-03"
-description: Photos and stuff
+tags: data mining, data analysis, sentiment analysis
+description: A data-mining and analysis project on the features and entities that drive engagement among popular dog-themed twitter accounts?”
 ---

 # Post Three with Heading 1